I. The Pennsylvania State University

 The Schreyer Honors College is a University-wide honors program for academically superior undergraduate students.
 It does not confer degrees, but provides a diploma notation.
 Admission is highly competitive.
 Schreyer Scholars from all of Penn State's academic colleges pursue enriched honors study and research, as well as a wide selection of international and service opportunities.

-Penn State Dickinson School of Law embraces the University’s mission to improve the lives of the people of Pennsylvania, the nation, and the world through legal teaching, scholarship, and service.
+Legal education at Penn State embraces the University’s mission to improve the lives of the people of Pennsylvania, the nation, and the world through legal teaching, scholarship, and service.
 Law is the foundation of social order and prosperity.
-Penn State Dickinson trains students to practice law at the highest level in an increasingly global world through a rigorous course of study including both classroom-based and clinical learning.
+Penn State trains students to practice law at the highest level in an increasingly global world through a rigorous course of study including both classroom-based and clinical learning.
 Our faculty and staff reflect diverse life experiences and ideas.
 We understand the important role lawyers play in the administration of justice and are committed to meaningful diversity among our students.

 The Penn State Great Valley School of Graduate Professional Studies is a special-mission campus of the University, providing graduate programs and continuing professional education for adults in southeastern Pennsylvania.